Unauthorised encampments - travellers

 Notice of an injunction against the Cassidy family and against persons unknown

-Full details of the injunction including a copy of the order and maps are available for collection from the claimant’s offices at Sandwell Metropolitan Borough Council, Sandwell Council House, Freeth Street, Oldbury, West Midlands.
+A copy of the injunction is available online and for collection from the claimant’s offices at Sandwell Metropolitan Borough Council, Sandwell Council House, Freeth Street, Oldbury, West Midlands.

 The injunction order relates to the following defendants: